Mayuri Sadoine

 "I never lose.
 I either win or learn" -Nelson Mandela

-In summary: I am a biologist specializing in molecular biophysics, biosensor engineering, single-molecule techniques, and microbiology.
+In brief: I am incoming tenure-track junior professor (Junior Professor Chair) and biologist specializing in molecular biophysics, biosensor engineering, single-molecule techniques, and microbiology.
 My expertise spans the study of pathogens and beneficial microbes, particularly in plant-microbe interactions.
 My passion for science has led me to pursue this as my dream career.
 My research focus into understanding plant-microbe dynamics, exploring why microbes adopt a pathogenic or beneficial lifestyle, and unraveling the mechanisms behind their successful colonization of host organisms and interactions with them.
-I'm particularly intrigued by the evolutionary forces driving microbe behavior, whether it be egoistic or mutualistic.
+I am particularly interested by the evolutionary forces driving microbe behavior, whether it be egoistic or mutualistic.

 My work necessitates a deep dive into host-microbe communications, requiring me to be an observer within the system.
 To achieve this, I use fluorophore-based biosensors combined with advanced imaging techniques and microfluidics.
 These tools allow me to track and analyze microbial activities within their host environments effectively and to address further questions using various omics technologies.